ROCm/TransferBench/docs/conceptual/transferbench-workflow.rst

 Here are the steps involved in the second phase:

-1. **Prepare executors:** Perform all executor-specific setup, such as creating HIP streams, allocating SRC and DST memory, and exchanging fabric handles for pod communication support.
-This step also divides the work across subexecutors.
+1. **Prepare Executors:** Perform all Executor-specific setup, such as creating HIP streams, allocating SRC and DST memory, and exchanging fabric handles for pod communication support.
+This step also divides the work across SubExecutors.

 2. **Initialize memory:** Initializes SRC memory buffers with data patterns and computes reference results used for later validation.

    .. note::

     For GPU SRC memory locations, data is copied onto the GPUs via DMA (``hipMemcpy``).
-If profiling, this copy appears as part of the profiling trace, which is why setting ``USE_INTERACTIVE`` = 1 is recommended when profiling.
+If profiling, this copy appears as part of the profiling trace, which is why setting ``USE_INTERACTIVE=1`` is recommended when profiling.

 3. **Optional pause:** When ``USE_INTERACTIVE`` = 1, TransferBench pauses for user input after all memory has been initialized.
 Virtual addresses are printed at this point, which is useful for attaching a profiler before any transfers execute.

 Iteration loop
 --------------

-In the third phase, iteration loop runs for the number of iterations specified by ``NUM_ITERATIONS``.
+In the third phase, the iteration loop runs for the number of iterations specified by ``NUM_ITERATIONS``.
 Each iteration proceeds through the following steps:

 1. **Barrier (pre):** Synchronizes all ranks before transfers begin, ensuring that every rank is ready before any rank starts executing transfers.

 2. **Start CPU timing:** Starts a CPU timer on the current rank, capturing the total elapsed time across all transfers on this rank.

-3. **Execute:** Spawns one CPU thread per executor.
-Each executor runs all the transfers it is assigned and is responsible for its own per-transfer timing.
+3. **Execute:** Spawns one CPU thread per Executor.
+Each Executor runs all the transfers it is assigned and is responsible for its own per-transfer timing.

-4. **Barrier (post):** Waits for all executors across all ranks to finish before proceeding.
+4. **Barrier (post):** Waits for all Executors across all ranks to finish before proceeding.

 5. **Stop CPU timing:** Stops the CPU timer.